 Troubleshooting RAM issues

 If you are facing any problem with your RAM then you need to reset the memory modules.
 If the side locks are not properly pressed a small bump can knock it out if its place and can cause memory problems.

-RAM is a volatile memory that stores data for short time.
-RAM does exists in non-volatile form which is read-only memory (ROM).
-Flash drives and SSDs are similar to ROM which can retain data even when there’s not power.
+RAM is a volatile memory that stores data for a short time.
+RAM does exist in a non-volatile form which is a read-only memory (ROM).
+Flash drives and SSDs are similar to ROM which can retain data even when there’s no power.